Personnel Policy Manual

-The Director, with the approval of the branch librarian and the local governing authority hires branch substitutes.
+The Director, with the approval of the branch librarian and the local governing authority, hires branch substitutes.
 Some branch substitutes are also employed by the unit of government.

 Positions to be filled at District Headquarters will be posted for at least five working days.
 An applicant must submit a library application form by the posted deadline in order to be considered for a position.
 The District will not necessarily retain application forms of the unsuccessful applicants for a period of longer than three years after the selection process.